 What the Author Believes

-There are many things in the Word & Spirit that we do not understand.
+There are many things in the Word and Spirit that we do not understand.
 We learn more from doing these lessons.
 We are open to your insight regarding these lessons.
-We have so much to learn…to apprehend…so that it is the fruit of His life that comes forth from us and not our own.
+We have so much to learn, to apprehend so that it is the fruit of His life that comes forth from us and not our own.

 One thing that we do understand is that as we grow into maturity in Christ we have more Light.
-With more light we can see things that we previously missed.
-Line-upon-line and precept-upon-precept we come into a better grasp of truth as we grow in Word & Spirit & His Life.
+With more light, we can see things that we previously missed.
+Line-upon-line and precept-upon-precept we come into a better grasp of truth as we grow in His Word, Spirit, and Life.
 Sometimes we alter beliefs when we gain greater insight.
 This has been the story of my walk and still is.

 The Bible is more than a history book.
-It is a spiritual book and not understood well unless it is illuminated by the Holy Spirit.
-Saul, (who became Paul), knew the scriptures of his time better than most people and yet he grossly misinterpreted it…until he experienced the “Baptism in the Holy Spirit”.
+It is a spiritual book and is not understood well unless it is illuminated by the Holy Spirit.
+Saul, who became Paul, knew the scriptures of his time better than most people.
+Yet, he grossly misinterpreted it until he experienced the “Baptism in the Holy Spirit.”
 The same could be said of many of the religious leaders, both then and now.

 People who believe that the Baptism in the Holy Spirit is not for today, or is the same as accepting Jesus as your Savior, or the same as water baptism or is of the devil, paint themselves into a corner.
 They have to avoid and distort many verses to defend their views.
 They develop doctrines.
 They focus on their doctrines as much as or more so than on the Word.